Psychology Schools in Oregon

 The following guide to psychology schools in Oregon, which features profiles of several undergraduate and graduate psychology programs, contains essential information on the many psychology programs in the state.
 Oregon’s colleges and universities feature a wide range of psychology specializations, including neuroscience, developmental psychology, and applied psychology.
 Students who need a flexible alternative to a traditional psychology degree program may want to consider earning a bachelor’s or a master’s degree in psychology online.

-- There are 21 colleges and universities with psychology degree programs in Oregon.
+- There are 24 not-for-profit colleges and universities with psychology degree programs in Oregon.1

-- 8 schools provide a master’s or advanced degree in psychology.
+- 11 schools offer a master’s or advanced degree in psychology.1

-- Highest transfer-out rate*: Southern Oregon University 22%1
+- Highest transfer-out rate*: Eastern Oregon University 47%.1

 Continue reading below, where you will find profiles of several graduate and undergraduate psychology programs offered at some of Oregon’s leading universities.